 Scott Clark is an international development specialist with over 25 years of experience, 14 of which were spent in developing countries.
-As the Senior Director of Cost and Pricing for CNFA, he leads proposal design and budget preparation and serves as a liaison between operations, programs, and business development.
+As the Senior Director, Cost and Pricing for CNFA, he leads proposal design and budget preparation and serves as a liaison between operations, programs, and business development.
 Prior to that, he was the Program Director of CNFA’s Farmer-to-Farmer programs in Southern Africa, East Africa, and Europe/Caucasus/Central Asia.

 Before joining CNFA in 2010, Clark worked for TechnoServe, holding various positions including senior program manager for the Africa Division.
 He has held long-term project management positions focused on food security and export-capacity-building in Ghana and Mozambique and served as an agricultural extensionist with the Peace Corps in highland Ecuador.
 Clark has conducted short-term assignments in 25 other countries focused on value-chain development, monitoring and evaluation and proposal preparation.

 Clark holds a Master of Arts in Latin American Studies with a focus on agricultural development from the University of New Mexico and a Bachelor of Arts in History with a focus on developing countries from the University of North Carolina at Chapel Hill.
 He is fluent in Portuguese and Spanish.